-Fig. 6: Test Arrangement of Air Supply Flow Rate (Helmet/Hood with Tight-Fitting Neck Seal)
+Fig. 6 Test Arrangement of Air Supply Flow Rate (Helmet/Hood with Tight-Fitting Neck Seal)

-8.7.6 Procedure: Design Duration
+8.7.6 Procedure Design Duration

 After measuring the initial flow rate as described in 8.7.5, disconnect the measuring apparatus from the device and switch off the blower/suction device.

-Leave the device running whilst fitted to the dummy head for 1 h less than the manufacturer's design duration and then reconnect the measuring apparatus as in Fig. 4, 5 or 6 as appropriate.
+Leave the device running whilst fitted to the dummy head for 1 h less than the manufacturer's design duration and then reconnect the measuring apparatus as in Fig. 4, Fig. 5 or Fig. 6 as appropriate.

 Measure and-record the flow rate as described in 8.7.5 at a total elapsed time (including the first 30 min for initial flow rate measurement) equal to the manufacturer's design duration.